ossobuffo/switch-to-minimal/README.md

 to another non-minimal profile.

-If the profile you are moving away from includes contrib modules or libraries in its composer.json, you should make sure that they are now pulled in by your current main composer.json.
+If the profile you are moving away from includes contrib modules or libraries in its `composer.json`, you should make sure that they are now pulled in by your current main `composer.json`.

-This could quite possibly work with older versions of Drush and Drupal than advertised in the composer.json file.
+This could quite possibly work with older versions of Drush than advertised in the `composer.json` file.
 I have not tested, and do not consider it worth my while to do so.